 Drawing Extra Cards

 Here, card advantage is just a simple matter of counting.
-When you cast Divination, you draw two cards.
+When you cast Weave Fate, you draw two cards.
 Don't forget, however, that it costs you a card to play a spell out of your hand.
-Divination nets you one card.
-Jace's Ingenuity draws you three cards but costs you one card, netting you two.
-Both of these spells provide reliable card advantage.
+Weave Fate nets you one card.
+Jayemdae Tome draws you an extra card each time you activate it, but requires the initial investment of one card.
+If you activate it four times, it will net you three cards.
+Both of these spells provide fairly reliable card advantage.

-Note that if a spell had no other effect except to draw you one card (such as Reach Through Mists), then it would not provide card advantage.
-It would draw you one card and cost you one card, with no net gain in card advantage.
+Note that if a spell had no other effect except to draw you one card, then it would not provide card advantage.
+Imagine you cast Dark Dabbling not to save your creature, but just to see a fresh card off the top of your library.
+You would draw one card and spend one card, with no net gain in card advantage.

-Sign in Blood has the same effect as Divination, except that it costs you 2 life.
-Life, like mana, is a resource in Magic, but it's very hard to make any direct comparison between these different resources.
-In counting card advantage, you would also say that Sign in Blood nets you one card, and any other consequences of casting the spell would need to be considered separately.
+Read the Bones has a similar effect to Weave Fate, except that it costs you 2 life and you get to scry 2.
+Losing life and scrying are both important in a game of Magic, but it's very hard to make any direct comparison between these different effects.
+In counting card advantage, you would also say that Read the Bones nets you one card, and any other consequences of casting the spell would need to be considered separately.

 Card advantage is about more than just the number of cards in your hand.
 Typically, adding a permanent to the board should be counted toward card advantage as well.

-Remember the example of the Reach Through Mists, which draws one card?
-It offers no net change in card advantage; you simply break even.
-With Shaman of Spring, though, you get to draw a card while also adding a creature to the table.
-Like Divination, this is a net gain of one card.
-Think about Runeclaw Bear and Reach Through Mists stapled together, so you get to have both effects while only costing one card out of your hand.
+Remember that a spell which draws you one card offers no net change in card advantage; you simply break even.
+With Tower Geist, though, you get to add a card to your hand while also adding a creature to the battlefield.
+Like Weave Fate, this is a net gain of one card.
+You wind up with a 2/2 flyer in play, but the same number of cards in your hand!